 Short-term outlook: bullish.

-Unlike in July this year, the Bank of Japan (BoJ) kept the interest rate the same last week.
+The Bank of Japan (BoJ) recently kept the interest rate the same at the end of last month.
 So, our outlook remains largely unchanged.
 However, a rise in USD/JPY could raise the possibility of the BoJ's intervention.

 The 139.579 support area is proving quite strong, boosting the yen since mid-September.
 Still, the major resistance (at 161.950) is too far for traders to worry about.